Accused who assaulted Bandra man also booked for cutting mango tree

-A day after this paper reported how a Bandra resident was thrashed for opposing chopping of a mango tree, police added charges of cutting a tree in the FIR against the three accused
+A day after this paper reported how a Mumbai resident was thrashed for opposing chopping of a mango tree, police added charges of cutting a tree in the FIR against the three accused

 Akbar Siraj Khan finally has something to cheer about.
 The men who killed and uprooted the mango tree he had planted 25 years ago have been charged with the crime.

 mid-day reported on March 19 (‘Bandra man brutalised for trying to save tree he planted) about Khan’s efforts to save the tree, which he nurtured as his own child, from a builder’s goons who had come to chop it on March 5.

 He was kicked around and beaten mercilessly with iron rods, and ended up in the ICU of Leelavati Hospital for ten days.
 Khan, a veteran production executive in the film industry, was discharged in the night yesterday.